 Blurry vision or eye difficulties

-For some people, they notice a problem with their vision, so they go to the eye doctor.
+Some people notice a problem with their vision, so they go to the eye doctor.
 After an eye exam, they learn it isn’t an eye problem at all.
-Damage to the eyes because of diabetes is called diabetic retinopathy, and it happens when the blood vessels behind the eyes pump blood with too much sugar.
 Blurriness, vision loss or seeing dark spots can indicate diabetes.

 Controlling or avoiding diabetes